JnMik/rest-api-skeleton-base/README.md

     http://localhost:9080/1.0/exemple?id[]=2&id[]=6
     http://localhost:9080/1.0/exemple?id!![]=6&id!![]=8&limit=500

-It's not perfect, but we encourage you to help us improve it :)
+It's not perfect, but I encourage you to improve it and submit a PR.

 # APACHE VHOST

-If your are not using nginx or docker, you might find this useful.
+Useful if you are not able to use docker or nginx, here's a fallback for apache.

       <VirtualHost *:80>
            ServerName some.localdomain